NextStreet, New York City, NY

-Samantha Berg is the Co-CEO of NextStreet in New York City.
+Samantha Berg is the Co-CEO of NextStreet, a mission-based small business solutions firm, in New York City.
 Before starting at NextStreet, Berg founded FITMARK, a consulting firm for data and fintech startup companies.
 Prior to this, she worked as an Executive Vice President and Chief Marketing Officer for Amalgamated Bank.
-She also served as the Chief of Staff for the Commercial Bank and a Senior Vice President in Business Bank Marketing at Capital One.
-Berg has also worked as an executive at Citi, assisting small business partnerships and overseeing bank deposit products.
-For more than ten-years, she was at Chase Bank in several departments, including Small Business Banking, Technology, and Consumer Financial Services.
+She also served as the Chief of Staff for the Commercial Bank and a Senior Vice President, Small Business Bank Marketing at Capital One.
+Berg has also worked American Express and Citi, respectively driving small business bank partnerships and overseeing bank deposit products.
+For more than ten years, she was at Chase Bank in several departments, including Small Business Banking, Technology, and Consumer Financial Services.

-David Bloom is the Executive Vice President and Deputy General Counsel for the Corporate & Institutional Group at Truist, leading a team of lawyers and paralegals providing legal support for Truist’s Corporate & Institutional Group.
+David Bloom is the Executive Vice President and Deputy General Counsel – Commercial, Corporate & Institutional at Truist leading a team of lawyers and paralegals providing legal support for Truist’s Commercial Banking, Commercial Real Estate and Investment Banking businesses.
 Prior to Truist, Bloom was the Head of Legal Corporate Investment Banking and Markets (CIBM) for HSBC, leading the CIBM legal function in London.
 Before HSBC, Bloom was a Senior Attorney with American Express Bank providing legal support for the Global Treasury Department.
 He also worked for Arnold & Porter (previously Kaye Scholer) as a Corporate Finance Associate.

 Bloom holds a BA in International Affairs from the University of Colorado at Boulder, an MA in Finance & Banking from Columbia University’s School of International and Public Affairs, and a JD from American University Washington College of Law.